jam1garner/libnus3audio/README.md

 # libnus3audio
-A rust library for working with nus3audio files
+A Rust library for working with nus3audio files